RaffoLuca18/SM_Flows/README.md

 # Ideas from Score Matching
-Connection between score matching, minimum probability flow and Wasserstein gradient flows, togeter with the proposal of a new inference algorithm: Langevin Matching.
+Connection between score matching, minimum probability flow and Wasserstein gradient flows, togeter with the proposal of a two inference algorithm: Langevin Matching and Augmented Score Matching.